How Can You Legally Divide an Undivided Interest in Property?

 The commissioners will issue a report to the court and the court will enter a partition order based upon the commissioner’s report and any other evidence presented by the parties.
 Finally, the court will provided a warranty deed to each party conveying and partitioning the land pursuant to the court order.

-Kari D. Lutringer is an Of Counsel attorney at the Law Firm of Wadler, Perches, Hundl & Kerlick.
-If you’d like an appointment to talk about how to divide an undivided interest in land, please call our office at 800-929-1725.
+Kari D. Lutringer is a Senior Associate attorney at the Law Firm of Wadler, Perches, Hundl & Kerlick.
+If you’d like an appointment to talk about how to divide an undivided interest in land, please call or text our office at 800-929-1725.
+You can also send us an email for an appointment through our contact form.